60 Cancri

 This is an aging giant star with a stellar classification of K5 III, indicating it has exhausted the hydrogen at its core and evolved off the main sequence.
 It is a suspected variable star of unknown type.
 The interferometry-measured angular diameter of the primary component, after correcting for limb darkening, is 1.94±0.02 mas, which, at its estimated distance, equates to a physical radius of about 54 times the radius of the Sun.
 It is around 1.15 billion years old with 1.4 times the mass of the Sun.
-The star is radiating 670 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 4,150 K.
+The star is radiating just over a thousand times the Sun's luminosity from its enlarged photosphere at an effective temperature of 4,150 K.